Buddhism

 Wu Wei – Equanimity

 Wu Wei is a Chinese Taoist expression that means ‘doing nothing’ or non-doing.
 Equanimity has strong associations with the spirit of Wu Wei.
 Wu Wei – non-doing has easily been misunderstood and falsely interpreted as a passive acceptance of life or resignation or literally sitting on the cushion and doing nothing.
-Wu Wei is
+Wu Wei is an attitude and approach to meditation and life itself; it

 Read More